phizeroth/wiki-js-phiz/Linux/Server/wikijs-install-linux.md

 ```

 ### Set up SSL certificate
 Run `sudo certbot` and select the subdomain to generate a certificate.
+Choose option 2 to always redirect http to https.
 <br />

 ## Start the Wiki.js server